Mortgage & Refinancing Preparation Tips

 Make sure the information on your report is correct and fix any problems you discover.
 Give yourself 30-90 days for correcting inaccuracies.

 Found an error while reviewing your credit with the lender?
-Ask about the “rapid rescoring” process where you can submit a dispute and potentially improve your credit in 72 hours.
+Ask about the “rapid rescoring” process where you can submit a dispute and potentially improve your credit within 72 hours.

 Figure out how much you can afford